github/docs/content/actions/reference/events-that-trigger-workflows.md

   For example, if the event occurred on a particular repository branch, then the workflow files must be present in the repository on that branch.
 1. The workflow files for that commit SHA and Git ref are inspected, and a new workflow run is triggered for any workflows that have `on:` values that match the triggering event.

   The workflow runs on your repository's code at the same commit SHA and Git ref that triggered the event.
-When a workflow runs, {{ site.data.variables.product.product_name }} sets the `GITHUB_SHA` (commit SHA) and `GITHUB_REF` (Git ref) environment variables in the runner environment.
+When a workflow runs, {% data variables.product.product_name %} sets the `GITHUB_SHA` (commit SHA) and `GITHUB_REF` (Git ref) environment variables in the runner environment.
 For more information, see "[Using environment variables](/actions/automating-your-workflow-with-github-actions/using-environment-variables)."

 ### Scheduled events